Day-2 Operations

 Proving the guarantee

 Records signed before the rotation must still verify.
-Dump the vault and run the offline verifier (see the audit runbook) — the dump now carries two signing keys and entries signed by both:
+Dump the vault and verify it offline (see the audit runbook for the full handoff) - the dump now carries two signing keys and entries signed by both:

 failures : 0

-Zero failures across records signed by the retired key and the active key.
+Zero failures across records signed by the retired key and the active key - retired keys travel in the dump, so the verifier resolves whichever key signed each entry.
 That is the guarantee, demonstrated end to end.

 Partition maintenance